Aishwarya

 What Has Changed on GMAT Focus Edition?

-1. GMAT exam pattern and structure have changed significantly, with certain sections being scrapped, resulting in three sections instead of four.
+1. Certain sections have been scrapped, resulting in three sections instead of four.

-2. The AWA section has been removed, and Integrated Reasoning has transitioned to the Data Insights section.
+2. AWA section has been removed and Integrated Reasoning has transitioned to the Data Insights section.

-3. The duration of the exam has also been reduced by 45 minutes.
+3. Duration of the exam has also been reduced by 45 minutes.

-4. The GMAT exam syllabus has also changed, and it now excludes sentence correction and geometry questions.
+4. GMAT exam syllabus has also changed and it now excludes sentence correction and geometry questions.

-6. There is more flexibility on GMAT Focus in comparison to the previous edition.
-Applicants can choose the order in which to answer the sections.
+6. Applicants can now choose the order in which to answer the sections.

-7. Also, in terms of GMAT's structure change, the feature of review questions is available, where applicants can change the answers of three questions.
+7. The feature of review questions is available where applicants can change the answers of three questions.

 Check out: GMAT Study Plan for 3 Months